Code-Institute-Submissions/Surf_Matters/README.md

 ### _**Amazon Web Services (AWS)**_

 I have hosted the static files and media files for the deployed site in an [Amazon Web Services](https://aws.amazon.com/) **S3** bucket.
-To store the files, an S3 bucket needs to be created, the documentation for setting on uo can be found [here](https://docs.aws.amazon.com/s3/?id=docs_gateway).
+To store the files, an S3 bucket needs to be created, the documentation for setting one up can be found [here](https://docs.aws.amazon.com/s3/?id=docs_gateway).
 You will need to use the below code for your CORS configuration when required.

 <p align="center">